babanomania/PiDash/README.md

     journalctl -u PiDash
     ```

 That's it!
-Your PiDash is currently running and in case of a restart, it will start when the system boots.
+Your PiDash service is currently up and running and in case of a restart it will start automatically when the system boots.